• 4 hours

 Now we shall see how the format that you have chosen will influence your drafting.

-We are going to concentrate on three frequently used formats: emails, letters, minutes and summaries.
+We are going to concentrate on four frequently used formats: emails, letters, minutes and summaries.

 An email is a document that a user receives, sends or consults later using an IT network.

 The email's subject is the message title that appears in the list of messages in the email program.
-It needs to be short and precise and to present, in a few words, the subject you wish to deal with.
-In fact, it will be the subject of the email that determines whether or not the recipient will decide to open the email immediately.
-Don’t forget to consistently devise a subject that will enable the email to be easily retrieved later.
+It needs to be short and precise and to present, in a few words, the topic you wish to cover.
+In fact, the subject of the email will determine whether or not the recipient will decide to open the email immediately.
+Don’t forget to consistently choose a subject that will enable the email to be easily retrieved later.

 When the email concerns issues that are liable to regular change, consider indicating the month or year concerned in the subject.